 Check out our basic logic guide to learn more about how logic works.

-Let’s say you want to send a Thank You email to candidates who applied for the Head of Marketing position.
+Let’s say you want to send a personalized email to candidates who applied for the Digital Marketing Manager position.

-If you want the respondents to receive an email, make sure you add an email field to the form so that their email address is collected and used for sending the email.
+ℹ️️ If you want the respondents to receive an email, make sure you add an Email field to the form so that their email address is collected and used for sending the email.

 Example:

-Condition: If the answer to the question “Which position did you apply for?” is Head of Marketing, send a Thank You email.
+Condition: If the answer to the question “Which position did you apply for?” is Digital Marketing Manager, send a Thank you for applying for the Digital Marketing Manager position! email.

 Steps:

-On the right-hand sidebar, go to Logic and scroll down to Advanced Logic.
+On the right-hand sidebar, go to Logic → Advanced Logic.

-You can add more conditions to send different emails based on user responses, like sending different emails to applicants for other positions.
+You can add more conditions to send different emails based on user responses and selections, like sending different emails to applicants for other positions.

 In addition to sending emails to respondents, you can also send emails to admins based on the responses.